marksteve/resume/resume.md

 #### President (2015-2017); Board of Director (2012-2015)

-- Part of the organizing team of PyCon PH for 4 times
+- Part of the organizing team of PyCon PH
-- Organized and hosted meetups
+- Organized and hosted monthly meetups
 - Spoke in local events to promote Python and its community

 ### [Docker Manila (https://www.meetup.com/Docker-Manila/)](https://www.meetup.com/Docker-Manila/)